Children’s Mercy performs Kansas City’s first dual pediatric heart, liver transplant - NewsBreak

 Children’s Mercy performs Kansas City’s first dual pediatric heart, liver transplant

-KANSAS CITY, Mo. — An incredible display of teamwork at Children’s Mercy Hospital.
+KANSAS CITY, Mo.
+(WDAF) — An incredible display of teamwork at Children’s Mercy Hospital.

 An 18-year-old is Kansas City’s first pediatric patient to undergo a dual heart and liver transplant.

-The operation happened in October 2022, when the patient was 17 years old.
+The operation happened in October 2022 when the patient was 17 years old.
 He was born with a rare genetic condition that caused him to go into cardiac failure.
-The teen had an LVAD device (which helps pump blood to the heart) implanted two to three months before the historic operation.Cass County judge expunges man’s marijuana conviction, a first in Missouri
+The teen had an LVAD device (which helps pump blood to the heart) implanted two to three months before the historic operation.WWII veteran from Wichita celebrates her 102nd birthday with some special guests

 “It was a labor of love.
-There was a lot too it, but it paid off,” said Dr. Aliessa Barnes of the 14-hour operation.
+There was a lot to it, but it paid off,” said Dr. Aliessa Barnes of the 14-hour operation.

 She’s a heart transplant physician and the co-director of the Solid Organ Transplant Center.
 She, along with more than 30 others, worked to place the teenager’s new heart and liver.